ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 Without the correction, the secondary data (FTP) or media (SIP) connections will likely reach a wrong destination.

 The embedded address and port correction operation requires access to the L7 payload which could be protected by encryption.

+TLS 1.3 will not prevent the middlebox from performing this function, however, once starting the proxy function, the middlebox is not able to remove itself from the packet path for the particular session.

 ## Use Case I3 - Compliance